Arm Lift Columbus OH

 Liposuction of the upper arms is limited to patients who have a large amount of fat in that area but also have good skin tone, allowing the skin to “snap back” for a normal contour without leaving sagging excess skin after fat removal.
 It is typically done as an outpatient under anesthesia.
 It usually takes only one very small incision just above the elbow so there is virtually no scarring.
 Liposuction of the upper arms is typically for relatively younger patients who have not lost a lot of weight while still having very good skin tone.

 An arm lift or brachioplasty is generally performed on patients who have lost a considerable amount of weight and have excess skin on their upper arms.
 Sometimes there is residual excess fat in the area as well and this can be removed with liposuction at the same time as performing an arm lift.
 Since a lot of skin is removed with a brachioplasty, there is considerably more scarring.
-The standard scar runs from the elbow to the armpit along the inside of the arm so that it is hidden when the arms are down by the patients’ side.
+The standard scar runs from the elbow to the armpit along the inside of the arm so that it is hidden when the arms are down by the patient’s side.
 Most patients, however, have enough extra skin that the scar extends past the elbow and either into the axilla in a “T” shaped scar or onto the side of the chest so that it is more shaped like an “L” as it bends from the arms to the sides of the chest.

 Occasionally, patients will present with excess fat on the upper arms along with fair, but not great skin elasticity.
-Often times they will prefer to go through the smaller, less expensive procedure of liposuction alone to see if they will be happy with the result.
-It is best in this situation to have the mind-set that, if liposuction alone does not provide the best contour, proceeding subsequently with an arm lift may be necessary to achieve the desired outcome.
+Often they will prefer to go through the smaller, less expensive procedure of liposuction alone to see if they will be happy with the result.
+It is best in this situation to have the mindset that, if liposuction alone does not provide the best contour, proceeding subsequently with an arm lift may be necessary to achieve the desired outcome.

 There is also a less extensive arm lift that places a smaller transverse scar in the armpit making the scar essentially invisible except in a sleeveless shirt with the arms elevated.
 This procedure is commonly combined with liposuction, however, since only a minimal amount of skin is removed, only a small correction in contour is achieved on the upper-most inner aspect of the arm.
-Only a minority of patients presenting for arm procedures are actually good candidates for this minimal form of an arm lift.
+Only a minority of patients presenting for arm procedures are good candidates for this minimal form of an arm lift.

 Good Candidates for an Arm Lift

 Sometimes diet and exercise won’t always recontour the arms in the way you desire.
 If you have stubborn fat and loose, skin in the arm region that has not responded well to traditional weight loss practices, then an arm lift can help.
 Good candidates for an arm lift are men and women suffering from the accumulation of excess skin and fat in the upper arm region.
 Ideally, patients should be in good physical health and have realistic expectations.
-During your consultation, we will perform an examination of your body and discuss your medical history to find out if an arm lift is right for you.
+During your consultation, we will examine your body and discuss your medical history to find out if an arm lift is right for you.

 Contact Our Office